 #Does a VPN stop Max from working?

-Yes.
-Max actively blocks VPN and proxy connections to enforce regional content licensing.
+Yes, Max actively blocks VPN and proxy connections to enforce regional content licensing.
 Disable any VPN running on your router or connected devices, then relaunch Max.
-If the app loads after turning off the VPN, that’s your answer.
-You’ll need to stream without it.
+If the app loads after you turn off the VPN, that’s your answer and you’ll need to stream without it going forward.

 #How do I clear the Max cache on a Vizio TV?

-Go to Settings > Apps > See All Apps, select Max, then tap Clear Cache followed by Clear Data.
-Force-close the app and relaunch it.
-This removes corrupted temporary files that cause loading failures and black screens on startup.
+Go to Settings > Apps > See All Apps, then select Max and tap Clear Cache followed by Clear Data.
+Relaunch the app.

 #How do I update the firmware on a Vizio TV?